 With all the talk in the news about how bad for you sugar is many of us are reducing the amount we eat and understandably want to reduce the amount we feed to our horses in treats.
-While this is of course a good thing it can be difficult to know what treats are the healthiest for horses and which ones should be avoided at all costs.
+While this is, of course, a good thing it can be difficult to know what treats are the healthiest for horses and which ones should be avoided at all costs.
 Obviously you don’t want to feed your horse huge amounts of sugar cubes but did you know what watermelon makes an excellent alternative?

 What human foods can horses eat?

-Its great to be able to share your food with your horse but not all human foods are suitable, or even safe, for your horse to eat.
+It’s great to be able to share your food with your horse but not all human foods are suitable, or even safe, for your horse to eat.
 We all know that you should never feed chocolate to horses (or any animal for that matter) but did you know the same goes for onions, garlic and chives?
 For a more extensive list of what you shouldn’t feed to your horse click here.
-Knowing what you can’t feed to your horse is one thing but obviously you want to know what yo can feed him.
-Below is a list of some of the more popular humans foods that can, in moderation, be fed to horses – although all fruits or vegetables should have their pips, seeds or stones removed.
-As with humans though, horses can and do suffer from allergies so if your horse displays any adverse reactions to anything stop feeding it straightaway and if necessary speak to the vet.
+Knowing what you can’t feed to your horse is one thing but obviously you want to know what you can feed him.
+Below is a list of some of the more popular human foods that can, in moderation, be fed to horses – although all fruits or vegetables should have their pips, seeds or stones removed.
+As with humans though, horses can and do suffer from allergies so if your horse displays any adverse reactions to anything stop feeding it straight away and if necessary speak to the vet.

 - Grapes (including raisins)

 - Sweet Potatoes